-NPM3100 series devices can record the pulse height and arrival time of each individual neutron count with approximately 25nsec resolution.
-This function has value in applications involving both individual NPMs and arrays of NPMs.
+NPM3100 series devices can sample and record the pulse height and arrival time of each individual neutron count with 500nsec resolution.
+This function has value in applications involving both individual NPMs and arrays of NPMs such as often used in Nuclear Non-Destructive Assay (NDA) tools.